Andrea Faustini

 Andrea Faustini (born 17 June 1994) is an Italian singer.
-He is best known for his role as a contestant on the eleventh series of The X Factor in 2014.
+He is best known for his role as a contestant on the eleventh series of The X Factor in 2014 been the last contestant eliminated.
 In 2015, Faustini released his debut studio album, Kelly, which peaked at number 14 on the UK Albums Chart.

 Career

 2008: Ti lascio una canzone

 In 2008, at the age of 13, Faustini appeared on the Italian show Ti Lascio Una Canzone (Leaving You a Song).

 2012: First single

 On January that year, Andrea published "Per me e per te" written by Mariella Nava.
 Produced by Cantieri Sonori.
 The song and music videoclip are released in Italian.